Lodovica Comello: Other ventures

 On 2 April 2015, Comello released her autobiography, Tutto il resto non-conta: la musica, Buenos Aires, e un pollo al curry con chi dico io, in Italy; she wrote the book while living in Buenos Aires during the filming of Violettas final season: to promote the book, Comello embarked on several book signings throughout Italy in April 2015; the book was later translated into Polish, and she held a signing in Warsaw on 9 May 2015.

 In September 2015, Comello was announced as the new host for the 7th season of Italia's Got Talent.
 Auditions began in Milan in late 2015; the 7th season of Italia's Got Talent premiered on 16 March 2016 on Sky Uno, where it aired weeknights.
 The finale was held in Rome and aired live on 13 May 2016 for the Italian network, TV8.
 Comello is the host of the new music themed game show, "Singing in the Car", which premiered on 5 September 2016 in Italy on the network, TV8.

 Comello is the host of the children's talent show, "Kid's Got Talent", the spin-off of "Italia's Got Talent".
 The show premiered on 18 December 2016 on TV8 in Italy.

 Personal life

 Comello has one older sister named Ilaria.
-She speaks fluent Spanish, and English.
+She speaks fluent Italian, Spanish, and English.
 She lived in Buenos Aires, settling in the Palermo neighborhood, for three years while working on Violetta.
 She moved back to Milan, Italy once production on the series ended in late November 2014.
 In 2012, Comello met Argentine television producer, Tomas Goldschmidt, on the set of Violetta.
 The couple dated for four years and later married in a small civil ceremony at the city hall in San Daniele del Friuli, Italy on 1 April 2015.

 In November 2019, Comello announced to fans via Instagram that she and her husband were expecting their first child, a boy, in early spring.
 On 16 March 2020, her son, Teo Goldschmidt, was born in Milan.